 While there are many benefits to reading, there are also several that kids will get just from you reading to them.
 So, get the youngsters gathered around and they will start soaking up the awesome perks below.
 You might even inspire a few future English majors to carry on the new passion you’ve given them!

-• “For every year you read with your child, average lifetime earnings increase by $50,000.
+- “For every year you read with your child, average lifetime earnings increase by $50,000.
 You make a $250,000 gift to your child from birth to age 5 by reading aloud, just 20 minutes a day!”

-• “If families read together for 20 minutes a day, 7 days a week, they get more than 121 hours of bonding time every year!”
+- “If families read together for 20 minutes a day, 7 days a week, they get more than 121 hours of bonding time every year!”
 (Remember, classrooms are like families!)

-• It prepares kids for academic success by, “building their vocabulary, language and literacy skills, while improving concentration, curiosity and memory”
+- It prepares kids for academic success by, “building their vocabulary, language and literacy skills, while improving concentration, curiosity and memory”

-• You teach them life lessons because as stories go on and conflicts come about, you can talk through them and show them how to understand problems.
+- You teach them life lessons because as stories go on and conflicts come about, you can talk through them and show them how to understand problems.

 Wow!
-Our teacher is so cool!
+Our Teacher is so Cool!

-1. Take character roles- Bring those characters and the lessons they teach us into the room by giving them each specific voices that you use throughout the story.
+This is what you’ll be hearing a lot of when you try out these new reading techniques to make story time the best time of the day:1.
+Take character roles- Bring those characters and the lessons they teach us into the room by giving them each specific voices that you use throughout the story.

 2. Break out of your shell- Sometimes it takes really getting into character and removing the fear of judgement to get a kid’s attention.
 We all know those kids who aren’t shy of anything and you shouldn’t be either!